-Joanna R. Stern, PsyD, is a senior clinical psychologist and the director of the Dialectical Behavior Therapy (DBT) Outpatient Program within the Mood Disorders Center at the Child Mind Institute.
+Joanna R. Stern, PsyD, is the senior director of the Mood Disorders Center at the Child Mind Institute.
 She has extensive experience in the evaluation and treatment of children and adolescents across a variety of settings, including inpatient, residential, intensive and traditional outpatient psychotherapy.
-For over a decade, Dr. Stern has treated children and adolescents with mood disorders, with a special focus on complex presentations and co-occurring trauma.
+For over a decade, Dr. Stern has treated children and adolescents with mood disorders, with a special focus on complex presentations and working with parents.
 She has expertise in a variety of evidence-based treatments, as well as specialized training and experience in providing family therapy to diverse populations of children, adolescents and their families.

 Dr. Stern is intensively trained in Dialectical Behavior Therapy (DBT) with over a decade of experience in providing comprehensive DBT to children, adolescents and their families.
 She also has more than ten years of experience supervising and teaching students and clinicians in providing DBT services.
 Dr. Stern is also intensively trained in Radically Open Dialectical Behavior Therapy (RO-DBT), which is an adaptation of traditional DBT that focuses on helping adolescents and young adults with maladaptive overcontrolled coping styles that are causing problems in their daily lives.
 In addition, Dr. Stern has taught and presented at academic medical centers and community mental health organizations on a variety of topics including the applications of DBT and behavioral approaches to family conflict, as well as child and teen depression, anxiety and self-injury.